quii/go-specs-greet/README.md

 `go get github.com/alecthomas/assert/v2`

-Given Farley's acceptance test design, we now have a decoupled specification from implementation.
+Given Farley's acceptance test design (Specification->DSL->Driver->System), we now have a decoupled specification from implementation.
 It doesn't know or care about _how_ we `Greet`; it's just concerned with the logic.
 This "logic" isn't much right now, but we'll expand upon the spec to add more functionality as we further iterate.

-You could view the interface as part of our DSL, and the `GreetSpecification` is a test case. (as a project grows, you may find the need to abstract differently, but for now, this is fine)
+You could view the interface as our first step of a DSL; as the project grows, you may find the need to abstract differently, but for now, this is fine.

-At this point, this level of ceremony to decouple our specification from implementation might make some people accuse us of "overly abstracting"; I promise you that acceptance tests that are too coupled to implementation become a real burden on engineering teams.
+At this point, this level of ceremony to decouple our specification from implementation might make some people accuse us of "overly abstracting"; **I promise you that acceptance tests that are too coupled to implementation become a real burden on engineering teams**.
 I am confident that most acceptance tests out in the wild are expensive to maintain due to this inappropriate coupling; rather than the reverse of being overly abstract.

 We can use this specification to verify any "system" that can `Greet`.

 ### First system: HTTP API

-Our requirement is to provider a greeter service over HTTP.
+Our requirement is to provide a "greeter service" over HTTP.
 So we'll need to create:

 1. A **driver**.
 In this case, one works with an HTTP system by using an **HTTP client**.
 This code will know how to work with our API.
-Drivers implement the interface that specifications define.
+Drivers translate DSLs into system-specific calls; in our case, the driver will implement the interface that specifications define.
 2. A HTTP server with a greet API
 3. A test, which is responsible for managing the life-cycle of spinning up the server and then plugging the driver into the specification to run it as a test